hlefebvr/cf-wait-deploy/README.md

 # Global usage

-You can use this a a global module as well.
+You can use this as a global module as well.
 If installed globally, you can run :

 ```
 cf-wait-deploy --stack-name exampleStackName --region eu-central-1 --tempalte-file ./tempalte.json